jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-seb-zito-on.md

 Seb: Only time I've seen sniffer dogs is either at a large festival or at the airport.
 No place for it outside a club, that’s just ridiculous.
 People will take drugs whether the authorities like it or not, better off making the environment safe and having help at hand if anything goes wrong, rather then using these scare tactics.
 <br><br>

-**RR: We're with you on that!
+**RR: We're with you on that.
 Your label [Seven Dials Records](https://soundcloud.com/sevendialsrecords), which we presume was named after your 2011 EP, is doing big things.
 How would you say its music policy and style differ to the FUSE brands?**

 Seb: Yes it’s kind of tied into my first EP on Fuse but also my local youth club where I used to play records to my friends - that’s where everything started for me.
 It’s more leaning towards a UK sound, mainly Garage, Breakbeat, 2Step and Dubstep, whereas Fuse is more towards Techno & House.